 Mistake #7: Not selling yourself during the interview

 #7 Tips for avoiding this mistake: You should be talking more about yourself than the interviewer does during your job interview!
 Don’t be afraid to show how passionate you are about being a part of their team and organization.
-Talk about your skills and experience, how they will benefit the company, and mention any awards or professional affiliations that you hold.
+Talk about your skills and experience and how they will benefit the company, and mention any awards or professional affiliations you hold.

-Mistake #8: Being negative about current or past employers
+Mistake #8: Being pessimistic about current or past employers

-#8 Tips for avoiding this mistake: During your job interview, don’t say anything bad about previous employers – no matter how true it is!
+#8 Tips for avoiding this mistake: During your job interview, don’t say anything wrong about previous employers – no matter how true it is!
 Remember to stay positive during the entire interview process.

 Mistake #9: Not bringing copies of your CV to the interview

 #9 Tips for avoiding this mistake: Make sure you have many copies of your resume if you are asked for them by anyone involved in the hiring process.
-Bring at least three resumes with you in case more than one person is interviewing you.
+Bring at least three resumes with you if more than one person is interviewing you.

 Mistake #10: Not researching the company before going in for an interview

 #10 Tips for avoiding this mistake: Why are they hiring?
 What is their mission statement?
 What are their values?
 Why would someone want to work there?
 Please research so you can talk about it during your job interview!
 Remember that you are more likely to get a job if you know what it is like working for the company.